kbjohnson-penn/observer_backend/README.md

 ```bash
 python manage.py runserver
 ```

 - Open [http://127.0.0.1:8000/api](http://127.0.0.1:8000/api) to view all the API routes.
 - Open [http://127.0.0.1:8000/admin](http://127.0.0.1:8000/admin) to login and add new records to the database.

+**Note**: Always migrate databases after any changes are applied to the models.

 ## Contributing